lohedges/slsm/src/README.md

 #### 1) Default

-To initialise a 200 by 200 level set domain:
+To initialise a 200 by 200 level-set domain:

 ```cpp
 slsm::LevelSet levelSet(200, 200);